 What is considered a diminished ovarian reserve?

-If it is found through ovarian reserve testing that she has fewer eggs (number and quality) as during her reproductive age, then it is considered as a poor ovarian reserve.
-Hence, women who are in their mid to late thirties can find it more challenging to conceive a baby due to a limited number of eggs.
-There is a decline in the quality of eggs oocytes as a woman starts to age.
+If it is found through ovarian reserve testing that she has fewer eggs (number and quality) than during her reproductive age, then it is considered a poor ovarian reserve.
+Hence, women who are in their mid to late thirties can find it more challenging to conceive a baby due to the limited number of eggs.
+There is a decline in the quality of egg oocytes as a woman starts to age.
 However, it is important to remember that this condition can occur to any woman irrespective of her age and can cause pregnancy loss as well.

 Due to an alarming lack of awareness about diminished ovarian reserve, women have limited access to treatments regarding the same.
 Therapeutic interventions in these women can only be done if they do not let it advance to a critical stage.
 Many women are negligent towards their reproductive health until they are actively trying to conceive.
 Women with poor ovarian reserves undergo treatments of IVF and expect lower oocyte yield and lower pregnancy rates.